anubhav-08/Ping-dice-game/README.md

 Its Ping dice game or pig dice game

-Game is responsive can be played over and type of device.
+Game is responsive can be played over any type of device.